Eliza Greenfield: From Jamaica to Arbroath

 Former Erskine Church, Arbroath

-In the 1861 Census the couple are recorded as living in a grand house, Belmont, on Millgate Loan, what was then the edge of town.
-Valuation Rolls for 1865 indicate the occupations of their neighbours: manufacturer, surgeon, solicitor, flesher, grocer, and then – on the less prosperous Millgate – china merchant, draper, printer, flesher, jeweller, mill foreman, weaver, millworker, mechanic, labourer – in the mainly terraced houses on the way into the town centre.
+In the 1861 Census the Sorleys are recorded as living in a large detached house, Belmont, on Millgate Loan.
+The Valuation Rolls for 1865 are interesting for its indication of the occupations of their neighbours: manufacturer, surgeon, solicitor, flesher, grocer, then – on the less prosperous Millgate – china merchant, draper, printer, flesher, jeweller, mill foreman, weaver, millworker, mechanic, labourer – mainly terraced houses on way into town centre.

 Colour photograph of large detached house, walls painted white, standing back and around 20 feet higher than the unseen road below, separated by a garden, and a red sandstone wall topped by a hedge, broken by a gateway.